Lexington Field and Garden Club’s Grants for Gardeners Program

 What Projects or Ideas Are Eligible?

 Projects eligible for funding should align with the Club’s mission and benefit Lexington or the Lexington Field and Garden Club only.
-For 2021, a pilot year of this new process, the total Grant budget for all projects combined has been set by the Board at $3,000.
+For 2021, a pilot year of this new process, the total Grant budget for all projects combined was set by the Board at $3,000.
 (This fund will not use monies donated to the Club or earmarked for other specific projects and does not impact the Club’s operating budget.)

 - Projects are favored that would have broad appeal to the membership or the Town.